On the quantum computational complexity of classical linear dynamics with geometrically local interactions

 All that is left is estimating $\braket{v|P_{\mathrm{exp}}(H_{\mathrm{SE}})|\psi(0)}$ with an additive error $\varepsilon/2$.
 Theorem~\ref{thm:dequantize-qevt} provides a classical algorithm which estimates $\braket{v|P_{\mathrm{exp}}(H_{\mathrm{SE}})|\psi(0)}$ with a probability at least $1-\delta$.
 For $\zeta\leq \varepsilon/18$, the runtime of this classical algorithm is given by

 Emphasizing the dependence on $t$, $V_{\mathrm{max}}$, $a$, $\varepsilon$ and $\delta$, given the spatial dimension $D$, we can write the complexity as

 \end{proof}

 Here we discuss this result from the computational complexity aspect.
-Corollary~\ref{cor:dequantized-alg-schrodinger} indicates that simulating the single particle Schr\"{o}dinger equation (also multi-particle with no interactions between particles) does not yield exponential quantum speedups.
-This fact is contrast to the recent result~\cite{zheng2024computational} showing that simulating the multi-particle Schr\"{o}dinger equation with two-body interactions is $\mathrm{BQP}$-complete.
+Although the system is a single-particle system in a fixed spatial dimension, the discretized wave function over $N$ spatial sites is an $N$-dimensional vector and nontrivial spatial structure can be introduced through the potential and boundary conditions.
+Therefore, it is still meaningful to ask whether the quantum solver using $n=\log{N}$ qubits yields a super-polynomial advantage in $n$.
+Corollary~\ref{cor:dequantized-alg-schrodinger} indicates that simulating the single particle Schr\"{o}dinger equation (also multi-particle with no interactions between particles) does not yield super-polynomial quantum speedups.
+This fact is contrast to the recent result~\cite{zheng2024computational} showing that simulating the multi-particle Schr\"{o}dinger equation with two-body interactions is $\mathrm{BQP}$-complete, which implies an exponential quantum speedup in terms of the particle number.
 Thus our work provides a complementary result that the interactions between two particles are essential for exponential speedups in simulating the Schr\"{o}dinger operators.